-- Understand and explain the importance of parents interacting and playing with their children to support early child development, and attending to this is just as important as providing good health and nutrition. - Explain how to counsel the family on age-appropriate play and communication activities to strengthen the relationship between the child and caregiver. - Describe how family practices, behaviours and psychosocial dynamics in the home can influence early child development. - Identify potential areas for improvement in the caregivers' interactions with the child and counsel on how to improve these; identify potential problems and refer appropriately. - If needed, apply Psychological First Aid (PFA) action principles and link family to other supports if signs of family stress and delayed development are suspected.
+- Understand and explain the importance of parents' interactions with their young children through ageappropriate play and communication to support early child development, and why attending to this is just as important as providing good health and nutrition. - Explain how to counsel the family on age-appropriate play and communication activities to strengthen the relationship between the child and caregiver. - Describe how family practices, behaviours and psychosocial dynamics in the home can influence early child development. - Identify potential areas for improvement in the caregivers' interactions with the child and counsel on how to improve these. - If needed, apply Psychological First Aid (PFA) action principles5 and link family to other supports if signs of family stress are suspected.